Multiple Areas of Study

 Declare your additional major online

-A minor is an academic program generally made up of 22 quarter credit hours.
+A minor is an academic program generally made up of 22 credit hours.
 Minors are a compacted version of a major.
 Minors must be completed before or at the same time as you earn your bachelor's degree.
 A&S students may earn a minor from the College of Arts and Sciences or another college, and students often have more than one minor and/or certificate.
 A list of A&S minors is available on the Academic Programs page.

 Declare your minor online